miguelcorralesg/miguelcorralesg.github.io/_posts/2022-06-06-EAGE-Hackathon.md

 toc:
   - name: EAGE Hackathon 2022
   - name: The SnorIAX Team
-  - name: Our approach
+  - name: Our approach and results
-  - name: Results
   - name: Insights and comments
   - name: Illustrative experience